samapriya/gee_asset_manager_addon/README.md

 - Fixed issue with copy and move function for single collections

 ### v0.4.6
-- Now inclues asset_url and thumbnail_url for search.
+- Now includes asset_url and thumbnail_url for search.
 - Formatting and general improvements.

 ### v0.4.5